 Hotel Park City

 We have stayed in the hotel rooms, 1 bedroom, and 2 bedroom properties.
 They are all excellent, with great furnishings, good views, and plenty of privacy from unit to unit.
 Inside the property is a Ruth’s Chris Steakhouse, but there are not any other restaurants.
+It is across the street from Squatters Pub, and a short drive from Old Town Park City which literally gives you dozens of dining options.
 Also note that since the property features a series of buildings / condos, it can be a 5-10 minute walk from one end of the property to the other.

 Park City has plenty of vacation rental options, if you want to check out your non-hotel choices too.